Persie0/SimplyTranslate-dart/README.md

 [Example code](https://pub.dev/packages/simplytranslate/example)

 ## Limitations
-- Max char length per request for Japanese, Chinese, and Korean is around 1250.
+- Max character length per request for Japanese, Chinese, and Korean is around 1250.
 For other languages, it's around 5000 due to different encoding results.

 ## Apps using SimplyTranslate
 - [Pareader](https://play.google.com/store/apps/details?id=at.austriao.pareader) - Learn languages with news articles in multiple languages and translate words with a simple tap.